Episodic Multi-armed Bandits: Acknowledgement

-where $\Omega_{\max} = \max_{t,x,a} \Omega(t,x,a)$. \end{theorem} \begin{proof} Consider Theorem \ref{thm:boundedregret}.
+where $\Omega_{\max} = \max_{t,x,a} \Omega(t,x,a)$. \end{theorem} \comment{ \begin{proof} Consider Theorem \ref{thm:boundedregret}.
 With probability $\delta$, the regret is bounded above by $n \Omega_{\max}$.
 With probability $1-\delta$, the regret is bounded by this theorem's main statement.
-The result is obtained by applying the law of total expectation. \end{proof}
+The result is obtained by applying the law of total expectation. \end{proof} }

-Theorem \ref{thm:logregret} shows that the expected regret of FAL is $O(\log n)$.
-Although the constant terms given in Theorems \ref{thm:boundedregret} and \ref{thm:logregret} depend on unknown parameters $\Delta_{t,x,a}$ and $\Omega_{t,x,a}$, FAL does not require the knowledge of these parameters to run and to calculate its confidence bounds.
+Theorem \ref{thm:logregret} shows that the expected regret of FeedBAL is $O(\log n)$.
+Although the constant terms given in Theorems \ref{thm:boundedregret} and \ref{thm:logregret} depend on unknown parameters $\Delta_{t,x,a}$ and $\Omega_{t,x,a}$, FeedBAL does not require the knowledge of these parameters to run and to calculate its confidence bounds.
 From the expressions in Theorems \ref{thm:boundedregret} and \ref{thm:logregret}, it is observed that the regret scales linearly with $\Omega_{t,x,a} / \Delta^2_{t,x,a}$, which is a term that indicates the {\em hardness} of the problem.
-If the suboptimality gap $\Delta^2_{t,x,a}$ is small, FAL makes more errors by choosing $a \notin {\cal O}_{t,x}$ when it tries to follow the benchmark.
+If the suboptimality gap $\Delta^2_{t,x,a}$ is small, FeedBAL makes more errors by choosing $a \notin {\cal O}_{t,x}$ when it tries to follow the benchmark.
 This results in a loss in the expected gain that is bounded by $\Omega_{t,x,a}$.